eunikehp/SQL-Case-Studies/Case Study #2: Pizza Runner.md

 ## Cleaning the database

 If we are looking at the provided table, there is a lot of ```null``` values and missing spaces which leads to unclear explanation of some columns, for example,```exclusions``` & ```extras ``` columns in **Table 2** .
-Therefore, we need to clean up the data before using it.
-It is necessary to create temporary table.
+First thing to do before answer the case study question, we need to clean up the data.
+Therefore, it is necessary to create temporary table.

 **Table 2A - customer_orders_temp**